Hello! Thanks for stopping by!

 Qualifications & Experience (The Detail)

-Lois has acquired broad experience as an independently practising midwife, mother and grandmother and works in a specialist Lactation Consultancy role at Sunshine Coast University Hospital as well as running her private practice from the Sunshine Coast, Queensland.
+Lois has acquired broad midwifery experience as an independently practising midwife (IPM) and hospital Midwife, and worked in a specialist Lactation Consultancy role at Sunshine Coast University Hospital for 14 years.
+Lois has provided private Lactation Consultancy services (IBCLC) on the Sunshine Coast, Queensland since 2005.

 Lois attained a Bachelor of Nursing Degree (Edith Cowan University, Perth WA)and Post Graduate Diploma in Clinica Nursing, Midwifery (Curtin University, Perth WA) – gaining high distinctions in both courses.